lemairem/fctlog/README.md

 No need to modify the original class.
 A child class for logging purpose must be created.
 Macros are provided for easy use.
+Macros defined for method with up to 8 arguments (more macros can be define).
 Example:
 ```c++
 class DemoWithLog : public Demo {